pydata/xarray/doc/time-series.rst

     ds.groupby('time.hour').mean()

-For upsampling or downsampling temporal resolutions, xray offer a :py:meth:`~xray.Dataset.resample` method building on the core functionality offered by the pandas method of the same name.
+For upsampling or downsampling temporal resolutions, xarray offers a :py:meth:`~xarray.Dataset.resample` method building on the core functionality offered by the pandas method of the same name.
 Resample uses essentialy the same api as ``resample`` `in pandas`_.